saveoursecrets/hashcheck/README.md

 ### Download

-Run the `scripts/download.sh` script to install the downloader and download the database and create the bloom filter.
+Run the `scripts/download.sh` script to install the downloader, download the database and create the bloom filter.

 ### Upload

-Run the `scripts/upload.sh` script to copy the downloaded database and bloom filter to S3.
+Run the `scripts/upload.sh` script to copy the bloom filter and meta data files to S3.

 ## Docker